 In 2021 US President Joe Biden signs into law the Juneteenth National Independence Day Act making June 19th a federal holiday commemorating emancipation.

 And that brings us here to this day.

-So whatever plans you have for your own 4.29.223 here’s hoping there are moments along the way for you to record on the pages of your own personal history book.
+Whatever plans you have for this 6.17.2023 here’s hoping you find moments along the way to record on the pages of your own personal history book.